 Education and Research

-The UNC Epilepsy Center has actively participated into the next generation of physician education through the neurology residency program, clinical neurophysiology fellowship training and ACGME accredited epilepsy fellowship training.
+The UNC Epilepsy Center has actively participated into the next generation of physician education through the neurology residency program, clinical neurophysiology fellowship training and ACGME-accredited epilepsy fellowship training.
 In addition, we actively participate in various research studies to provide better diagnostic and treatment options to the patients with epilepsy, from clinical drug trials to basic science.

 UNC researchers are exploring ways to better the lives of those with epilepsy–from new diagnostic techniques such as the application of the 7 T MRI scanner to the diagnosis and localization of the epileptic focus to the development and trialing of new and novel therapies.
 UNC was one of the first centers to recognize the connection of SUDEP and autonomic dysfunction, describe the relationship of sleep apnea to epilepsy and explore potential genetic therapies.
 Also, UNC actively participates in multiple clinical trials.

-- Four middle-level advanced practitioners;
+- Middle-level advanced practitioners;

 - An epilepsy social worker;